 Bail can also be issued in the form of an unsecured bond, where your child and potentially you as a co-signor will have to sign documents indicating that if your child does not show up to court, you will owe the full amount of bail.
 However, these documents won’t be secured by any bail bonds or payments from you up front.

-Finally, there are the two most positive bail conditions that a skilled bail hearing defense attorney like those at The Law Offices of Lloyd Long can fight to get for our clients.
+Finally, there are the two most positive bail conditions that a skilled bail hearing defense attorney like those at The Liberty Law Team can fight to get for our clients.
 These are bail with non-monetary conditions and released on your own recognizance.
 For bail with non-monetary conditions, your child will be released without you having to put any money down and can remain at-large so long as they comply with conditions such as counseling or drug treatment.
 Even better is release on your own recognizance, where your child will be released without any bail or conditions.
 This is usually reserved for lower level crimes like vandalism or simple assault.
 However, if they fail to show up for court, a bench warrant could be issued and bail will likely be imposed.

 If You are Concerned About Bailing Your Child Out of Jail, Call Our Knowledgeable Attorneys Today